michaelrsweet/pappl/BUILD.md

 Build Instructions
 ==================

-PAPPL requires a POSIX-compliant host operating system such as Linux®, macOS®, QNX®, or VxWorks®, a C99 compiler like Clang or GCC, a `make` program that supports the `include` directive, and the following support libraries:
+PAPPL requires Microsoft® Windows® 10 or higher or a POSIX-compliant host operating system such as Linux®, macOS®, QNX®, or VxWorks®.
+On Windows, the provided project files require Visual Studio 2019 or higher.
+For POSIX hosts, a "make" utility that supports the `include` directive (like GNU make), a C99-compatible C compiler such as GCC or Clang, and the "pkg-config" utility are required along with the following support libraries:

-- Avahi 0.8 or later (except on macOS) for mDNS/DNS-SD support
+- Avahi 0.8 or later (most operating systems) or mDNSResponder (macOS and Windows) for mDNS/DNS-SD support
 - CUPS 2.2 or later for the CUPS libraries
-- GNU TLS 3.0 or later (except on macOS) for TLS support
+- GNU TLS 3.0 or later (except on macOS and Windows) for TLS support
-- JPEGLIB 9 or later for JPEG image support (optional for B&W printers)
+- JPEGLIB 8 or later or libjpeg-turbo 2.0 or later for JPEG image support (optional for B&W printers)
 - LIBPNG 1.6 or later for PNG image support (optional)
+- LIBPAM for authentication support (optional)
-- LIBUSB 1.0 or later for USB printing support
+- LIBUSB 1.0 or later for USB printing support (optional)
 - PAM for authentication support (optional)
 - ZLIB 1.1 or later for compression support